 - Your debt-to-income ratio: this is a comparison of your current debt levels to your income.
 A lower ratio means that you can take on more debt, which will make lenders perceive you as less risky.

 When applying for your loan, consider getting prequalified first.
 Prequalification ensures that you know the kind of loan term you can expect from a lender without going through the typical application process.
 Since it results in soft instead of hard inquiries, it will protect your credit score.

 Improve Your Credit Score For Suitable Loan Terms

 Now that you understand the unsecured loan definition, get started working on your credit score.
 These loans are ideal for people with high credit scores.
-Although you can still get them with low credit, a great score will get you favorable loan terms.
+Although you can still get them with a low credit score, a great score will get you favorable loan terms.

 Are you looking for an unsecured personal loan?
 Contact Superior Financial Services.
-Since we are able to provide a same-day decision in most cases, you can get funded in no time.
+Since we are able to provide a quick decision in most cases, you can get funded in no time.